-This year Switzerland will be celebrating its 728th birthday.
-Not bad, right?
-But if the whole Confederation celebrates on 1 August, what’s so special about celebrating it on Lake Maggiore?
 Flags flying in the gardens, on the balconies, in the windows and along the streets, fireworks, bangers, sparklers and fountains are traditions shared by all the cantons, as is watching the speech given by the president of the Confederation on television, or listening to it on the radio, and the bells that ring in the party at exactly 8 pm across Switzerland.
 But other traditions are unique and special.
-If you’ve never celebrated the first of August in the Lake Maggiore region or its valleys, here are three good reasons to give it a try.
-This is how we celebrate Swiss National Day in Ascona-Locarno.
+If you’ve never celebrated 1st August in the Lake Maggiore region or its valleys, here are some good ideas for celebrating National Day in Ascona-Locarno.

 Prepare an impeccable Swiss picnic for the occasion: dried meat, Ticino sausage, cervelat, alpine cheese, Gazzosa (typical Ticino soda) and Ovomaltine bars are a must.
 The vegetarian alternative?
 Crispy bread with grilled seasonal vegetables, potato salad, tomatoes, dried fruit and a nice fruit salad.
 And don't forget the Swiss flags!

 brunch in the region’s mountains for passionate hikers or brunch on the farm among cows, horses and goats, much to the delight of children.
 Whatever the case, the main feature of these celebrations is a delicious meal prepared by hand with love and typical local products.
 The kids can learn to socialise with the farm animals while you enjoy the tractor display.
 Come and see how we celebrate being Swiss!